justinrummel/jr.com-mm/_posts/2015-01-15-bushel-for-small-businesses.md

 - Shadow IT within Corporate Environments
 - [Retail][retail-environments]

 The common trend is there is a small group of people who have a need to *slightly* manage some devices (more than what would be acceptable to do the same repetitive thing on one device at a time), however they don't have a full IT person to take care of them.
 Or, there is a consultant that could help with the setup of Bushel, but then handover the control to that small group.
 As long as the settings on the OSX/iOS devices that you want to control fall into the feature list above, [Bushel is PERFECT][bushel]!
 "But wait, there's more"... you can try out everything for FREE for up to three devices.
-When you want to get more advance options (custom iOS restrictions or application install outside of the Mac App Store), that is when you need to start looking at a product geared for the Enterprise... like the [Casper Suite][casper]!
+When you want to get more advance options (custom iOS restrictions or application install outside the Mac App Store), that is when you need to start looking at a product geared for the Enterprise... like the [Casper Suite][casper]!

 [bushel]: http://bushel.com
 [toast]: http://instagram.com/p/x11noxIW0u/